Retrieve and delete the history of audited data changes

 Applies To: Dynamics 365 (online), Dynamics 365 (on-premises), Dynamics CRM 2016, Dynamics CRM Online

 After auditing is enabled and data changes are made to those entities and attributes being audited, you can proceed to obtain the data change history.
 Optionally, you can delete the audit records after you review the change history.
 Follow the sample code link at the end of this topic for more information.

 Retrieve the change history

 There are several messages requests that can be used to retrieve the audit change history.
 These requests are differentiated by the nature of what they retrieve.
 Refer to the topic Audit entity messages and methods for a list of message requests related to auditing.
 Refer to the sample link at the end of this topic for sample code that demonstrates some of these change history message requests.

 Delete audit records

 You can delete audit records using the DeleteAuditDataRequest request.
 Audit data records are deleted sequentially from the oldest to the newest.
-The functionality of this request is slightly different based on the edition of Microsoft SQL Server being used by your Microsoft Dynamics CRM server.
-Microsoft Dynamics CRM Online uses an enterprise edition of SQL Server.
+The functionality of this request is slightly different based on the edition of Microsoft SQL Server being used by your Microsoft Dynamics 365 server.
+Microsoft Dynamics 365 (online) uses an enterprise edition of SQL Server.

 © 2016 Microsoft.
 All rights reserved.
 Copyright